smart-on-fhir/health-cards/docs/index.md

 ### via QR (Print or Scan)

-Alternatively, issuers can make individual JWS inside a Health Card available **embedded in a QR code** (for instance, printed on a paper-based vaccination record or after-visit summary document).
+Alternatively, issuers can make any individual JWS inside a Health Card available **embedded in a QR code** (for instance, printed on a paper-based vaccination record or after-visit summary document).
 See [details](#every-health-card-can-be-embedded-in-a-qr-code).

 Finally, the Health Wallet asks the user if they want to save any/all of the supplied credentials.